Skip to main content

 "Over"

-Use for urgent situations that do not involve immediate danger to life or vessel — e.g. engine failure, medical concern, loss of steering.
-Channel 16.
+Use for urgent situations without immediate danger to life or vessel — engine failure, medical concern, loss of steering.